d-morrison/fxtas/README.md

 ## Running the analyses

-The manuscript *Event sequences in Fragile X-associated tremor/ataxia syndrome* is implemented in the file `ordinal-sustain.qmd` in the `vignettes/articles` subfolder, which incorporates several subfiles in this repository.
+The manuscript is implemented in the file `ordinal-sustain.qmd` in the `vignettes/articles` subfolder, which incorporates several subfiles in this repository.
 The `data-raw` folder contains numerous auxiliary scripts, including: